Shine brightly while working from home!

-5. Pack Your Lunch: As often as I’ve worked from home over the years, this week was the first time this tip was suggested – I loved it!
+5. Pack Your Lunch: As often as I’ve worked from home over the years, this tip was just recently suggested – it's awesome!
 It perfectly dovetails with #3 above – if you usually meal prep and pack a lunch for work, maintain normalcy and continue the same practice at home.
-Not only will it bring consistency to your workday, it will help you stay on track so that you can timely finish your tasks and (hopefully!) enjoy this extra time with your family.
+Not only will it bring consistency to your workday, it will help you stay on track so that you can timely finish your tasks and (hopefully!) enjoy this extra time for yourself or with your family.

 6. Engage Accountability Partners: Many people find working from home isolating.
 Engaging accountability partners will provide you with companionship while also ensuring you stay on top of your task list.
 Consider having a set time at the beginning and end of each work day (whatever that means for you) to FaceTime or text about your top goals for the day and whether they were accomplished.

 Hopefully these ideas help you crush the work days ahead.
 If not, not to worry - we'll share more ideas over the weeks to come.
 Speaking of which, do YOU have additional tips that should be shared with the SYS community?
-Email your suggestions to email@example.com or message SYS on Facebook or Instagram.
+Email your suggestions to firstname.lastname@example.org or message SYS on Facebook, Instagram, LinkedIn, or Twitter.
 We love hearing from you!

 © 2020 Spread Your Sunshine, LLC